-Through the FUTURE in Biomedicine program, the University of Iowa Carver College of Medicine is committed to:
+Through the FUTURE in Biomedicine℠ program, the University of Iowa Carver College of Medicine is committed to:

-Faculty throughout the state were eligible to apply for small grants to support laboratory-intensive projects involving undergraduate students in "hands-on" inquiry.
-Students took responsibility for the preparation of samples and analysis of data obtained.
-All participants were invited to present a poster about their work at the FUTURE in Biomedicine Research Symposium.
-This activity, which was supported primarily by the Office of the Provost, extended University resources to Iowans and addressed an important goal of the University Strategic Plan - to provide better futures for Iowans.
+Faculty throughout the state are eligible to apply for small grants to support laboratory-intensive projects involving undergraduate students in "hands-on" inquiry.
+Students take responsibility for the preparation of samples and analysis of data obtained.
+All participants are invited to present a poster about their work at the FUTURE in Biomedicine℠ Research Symposium.
+This activity, which was initiated with support from the Office of the Provost in 2013, extends University resources to Iowans and addresses an important goal of the University Strategic Plan - to provide better futures for Iowans.

 Adina Kilpatrick, PhDBFFI Awardee